Futurpreneur celebrates 15 years of G20 YEA in South Africa with high-impact delegation and pitch competition

 Ready to join the next G20 YEA Summit?
 For young entrepreneurs, experiences like the G20 YEA Summit offer so much more than just knowledge—they provide a transformative opportunity to connect with other driven entrepreneurs, shape policies, advocate for meaningful change and gain an international perspective on business.
 If you’re ready to expand your horizons, gain new insights and take your business to the next level, visit Futurpreneur’s G20 YEA page to learn more about the summit and how you can get involved.

-Supporting Indigenous business: Six ways you can make a difference on National Day for Truth and Reconciliation
+Supporting Indigenous business: Five ways you can make a difference on National Day for Truth and Reconciliation

 In September, communities across Canada mark National Day for Truth and Reconciliation (falls annually on Sept.
 30), a time a to reflect on and learn from Canada’s history and take action to advance reconciliation.
 Futurpreneur proudly supports the Truth and Reconciliation Commission of Canada’s Call-to-Action #92, focusing on Indigenous economic empowerment.